What are the Advantages and Disadvantages?

-If you're planning on installing ERP software or revamping your existing set-up, you may be wondering about the best way to go about it.
+If you're planning on installing ERP software or revamping your existing set-up, you may wonder what is the best way to go.
 Conventional ERP software setups involve firms acquiring their own hardware and software and setting the system up locally.

 Advantages of Web-Based ERP

-The most obvious advantage is that of lower hardware costs as there's no need for investment in powerful servers.
+The most obvious advantage is lower hardware costs, as there's no need for investment in powerful servers.
 And as everything can be done on a web browser, costly workstations are unnecessary.
 This means the initial investment in web-based ERP tends to be far lower than for the on-premise model.

-Moreover, ERP set-up will be much faster as hardware installation requirements are much reduced.
-You'll experience less disruption to your business operations, too.
-What's more, your new system will be highly scalable as your host offers virtually limitless capacity in his dedicated facilities.
+Moreover, ERP set-up will be much faster, as hardware installation requirements are much reduced.
+You'll also experience less disruption to your business operations.
+What's more, your new system will be highly scalable, as your host offers virtually limitless capacity in his dedicated facilities.

 This device independence offers great flexibility.
 A salesman in a client's office could fire up his iPad to get vital data for a sale, for example.
-Likewise, a manager on the factory floor could check and update cost figures in real-time on his smartphone.
+Likewise, a factory manager could check and update cost figures in real-time on his smartphone.

 Disadvantages of Web-Based ERP

-On the other hand, deploying your ERP software system to the cloud does have a few drawbacks.
-Most importantly, web-based ERP requires payment of regular hosting fees for the hardware.
+On the other hand, deploying your ERP software system to the cloud has a few drawbacks.
+Most importantly, web-based ERP requires regular hosting fees for the hardware.
 Over time, these costs can mount up and eventually even surpass the investment costs of an on-premise system.

-Another possible problem is that of reliability.
+Another possible problem is reliability.
 Though today's networks are rock solid, slowdowns and outages do occur.
-Downtime could be very disruptive and costly.
+Downtime could be disruptive and costly.
 Data security and integrity is another concern.
-Most data networks are extremely secure and feature powerful encryption, but breaches do occur.
+Most data networks are extremely secure and feature powerful encryption, but breaches occur.